microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 All relevant scanning and reconstruction parameters for each dataset shown in each figure are given in the [Supplementary Materials].

 Figure @fig:1 shows the bone microstructure and vascularization of a tibia of a 21-month-old VEGF transgenic male mouse.
-This visualization approach enabled a simultaneous display of bone, its vascularization, and their segmentation.
+This visualization approach enables a simultaneous display of bone and its vascularization.
-As presented in our other study, we were able to quantitatively show that the age-related osteoporosis diminishes with improved vascularization [@doi:10.1126/science.abc8479].
+These tomographic datasets were also used in another study [@doi:10.1126/science.abc8479], where we performed simultaneous quantification of vasculature and bone volume.

 ![**microangioCT of proximal murine tibia of a 21-month-old VEGF transgenic male mouse.**
   After perfusion with µAngiofil the murine tibia was harvested, fixated in 4% PFA and imaged by microCT.